-Mr. Rubenstein has served as chairman of the Board of Trustees of Duke University and co-chairman of the Board of the Brookings Institution, and chairman of the board of trustees of Tsinghua’s School of Economics and Management.
+Rubenstein has served as chairman of the board of trustees of Duke University, co-chair of the board of trustees of the Brookings Institution, and chairman of the board of trustees of Tsinghua’s School of Economics and Management.

 Rubenstein is an original signer of the Giving Pledge and a recipient of the Carnegie Medal of Philanthropy.
 He is the host of The David Rubenstein Show: Peer-to-Peer Conversations on Bloomberg TV and PBS.
 Rubenstein graduated from Duke and received his JD from the University of Chicago Law School, where he was an editor of the Law Review.